 At All Saints Church, we prize learning, seeking to know the mind and will of God through Scripture, reason, tradition and human experience.
 A wide variety of educational opportunities for all ages are offered on Sundays and during the week throughout the year.

 All Saints Church offers a comprehensive adult education program that includes Bible and theology, spirituality and pastoral care, the impact of arts and literature on our lives, and practical ways to live out our commitment to peace and justice.
-Information about the adult education offerings each week can be found in the Saints Alive newsletter and on the All Saints Web site.
+Information about the adult education offerings each week can be found in the Saints Alive and This Week at All Saints newsletters.

 Meeting approximately every-other week from January into May, participants discuss significant issues of Christian faith, practice and theology within the framework of the Church's teaching and worship; its understanding of sin, evil and forgiveness; personal and social ethics; and the call to be agents of justice and peace in the world.

 In 2014 the program begins in January and concludes with confirmation on May 17th.

 EfM (EDUCATION FOR MINISTRY)